TamirHFrank/HezekiahWebsite/README.md

 Next, I hope to add on pages under the about section (instead of returning the user to the home screen) with annectdotes, papers, and other research or commentary I write in the future.
 I also hope to change the design of the website and build out the automatic email contact when the user presses submit on the contact page. </br>

 This is a work in progress that I edit during my free time outside of work, and I am excited to welcome you to my project!
 Feel free to add any comments or share fun website animations that you recommend :)

+P.S.
+Please keep all three files in the same folder when you download and run this to ensure this works as intended.